Early Reading and Writing Through Phonics

 ICT Games - A selection of phonics and other literacy games

 In Year R and Key Stage 1 children are carefully guided in their choice of reading book.
 We use books from different reading schemes to make sure there is a variety of books to choose from.
 We use a book banding system to ensure these books closely match the children's ability.
-The majority of our reading scheme books are taken from the Oxford Reading Tree.
+We match reading books to phonics phases in the Early Years and Year 1 until fluency is secure and as they progress move on to Accelerated Reader Bands.

 Independent Reading at Hornbeam